Powerlearnproject/se-assignment-5-andanje1/README.md

 6. Integrated Terminal:
    - Describe how to open and use the integrated terminal in VS Code.
 What are the advantages of using the integrated terminal compared to an external terminal?
-   Opening and Using the Integrated Terminal:
+   Opening and Using the Integrated Terminal:g
 Opening the Terminal:
 Use Ctrl+ (or View > Terminal) to open the integrated terminal.